null-open-security-community/Documentation/membership-baseline.md

 - Membership dues are the responsibility of the member and cannot be subsidized or funded by Null Community projects, chapters, or events.
 - Members are not affiliated with any specific chapter or project but are considered at-large members upon submission of the membership form.
 - Applicants give their consent to receive communications from the Null Community regarding their membership status.
-- Only eligible individuals will qualify for complimentary, regional, and student memberships.
 - The Null Community is the sole authority in granting memberships.
 No person or entity other than the Null Community's board can act as a membership agent or confer honorary or complimentary memberships.
 - Fraudulent membership submissions will be revoked by the Null Community without notice and without a refund.
 Memberships and associated benefits are non-transferable.